thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 aliases:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-aliases-1-pe.png
-        title: 'Open your dashboard, enter edit mode and click the "Entity aliases" button in the upper right corner of the dashboard window.
-In the pop-up window click "Add alias" button;'
+        title: 'To add an alias, go to your dashboard and enter edit mode.
+Then, in the upper right corner, locate the "Entity aliases" button and click it.
+A pop-up window will appear, where you should click the "Add alias" button;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-aliases-2-pe.png
-        title: 'In the pop-up window enter alias name, select filter type and device type.
-Then click "Add" button;'
+        title: 'In the new pop-up window, fill in the alias name, select the filter type and device type, and then click the "Add" button;'
     2:
         image: /images/user-guide/dashboards/overview/dashboard-aliases-3-pe.png
-        title: 'Click "Save" button to save the alias and save all changes.'
+        title: 'Click "Save" button to save the alias and all changes.'

 settings:
     0: